andrew-henry/NLP-Models-BERT-DistilBERT-FastText/README.md

 * SpanBERT - SpanBERT is an improvement on the BERT model providing improved prediction of spans of text.

-* TinyBERT - TinyBERT is smaller (by + 7x) and 9.4x faster on inference than BERT-base and achieves competitive performances in the tasks of natural language understanding.
-It performs a novel transformer distillation at both the pre-training and task-specific learning stages.
+* TinyBERT - TinyBERT is smaller (by + 7x) and faster (by + 9x) on inference than BERT-base and achieves competitive performances in the tasks of natural language understanding.

 DistilBERT